mirzaakhi/HR-Job-Description-Tool/README.md

 ### Step-by-step Guide to Set up EC2 and Deploy Application:

-1. **Log into your EC2 instance**:
+1. **Log into an EC2 instance**:
-    - Access your instance via SSH using your EC2 key pair.
+    - Access the instance via SSH using an EC2 key pair.

 2. **Switch to root**:
     ```bash